Alzheimer’s and Time Management: Tips for Carers

 • Unpredictable Disease Progression: Alzheimer’s unpredictable progression necessitates constant adaptation of schedules.

-These challenges are further compounded by a lack of adequate social support and limited access to professional assistance.
+These challenges are further compounded by a lack of adequate and limited access to professional assistance.

 Understanding these issues forms a critical basis for devising effective strategies for efficient time management, thereby enhancing quality care delivery and preserving carer well-being.